inkline/inkline.io/content/docs/forms/form-label.md

 ### Size Variants
 You're able to use the `size` property to control the size of your form labels, using one of the available sizes: `sm`, `md`, and `lg`.
 The default size is set to `md`.
-Setting the size on a `<i-form-group>` will also affect form labels.
+Setting the size on a `<IFormGroup>` will also affect form labels.

 ::ContentTabs
 #preview